 Everyone experiences anger at one point or another.
 Most people experience and express it appropriately.
-However, when it comes to recovering alcoholics and anger, this relationship is a bit more turbulent.
+However, this relationship is a bit more turbulent when it comes to recovering alcoholics and anger.
 In general, expressing appropriate emotions is a skill that addicts struggle with early in their recovery.
-Nevertheless, it is important to realize to support your ongoing recovery and long-term sobriety, learning how to identify, deal with, and control anger is paramount.
+Nevertheless, it is important to remember to support your ongoing recovery and long-term sobriety; learning how to identify, deal with, and control anger is paramount.
 Understanding the relationship between alcoholism and anger is essential to continued success, and an alcohol rehab in Florida can help you with that.

 Let’s start with the basics.
 Anger is an emotion that varies from person to person and adapts to different situations.
-There’s a cognitive, behavioral, and physical reaction to it that happens all at once.
-The Oxford Dictionary defines anger as a strong feeling of displeasure, hostility, or annoyance.
+A cognitive, behavioral, and physical reaction to it happens all at once.
+Anger is typically defined as a strong feeling of displeasure, hostility, or annoyance.

 But, anger is a highly complex emotion.
 It can be passive or aggressive.
 Someone who experiences passive anger may appear calm and have difficulty expressing their feelings.